It’s a place locals bitterly refer to as Europe’s adult Disneyland.

 Tibidabo Amusement Park

 Yes, it’s a monastery at the peak of a mountain with spectacular views of the city.
-Not exactly what your kids would consider fun… but wait, there’s an amusement park!
+Not exactly what your kids would consider among the many fun things to do… but wait, there’s an amusement park!

 This retro amusement park was built in 1889.
 You can’t leave without a spin on the Ferris Wheel or the world’s first flight simulator.
 You’ll also get great street theater and kid-friendly shows.